wrichter/frankenshift/README.md

 # systemctl enable microshift-on-fedora.service
 ```

-### Start MicroShift
+### Enable & start MicroShift

 Now you can start MicroShift (with the fix).
+Please use the microshift-on-fedora unit to start and stop microshift, it will in turn start and stop the underlying microshift service.
+You can  query the status of microshift using the regular microshift.service unit.
 Give it some time to pull all required pods & start up properly.

 ```console
 # systemctl start microshift-on-fedora